-On the world economy, open investment was a very high priority for the US.
-It sought political leader-like messages to endorse the open investment that had been good for all the G8 economies.
+Open investment was a very high priority for the US.
+It sought political, leader-like messages to endorse the open investment that had been good for all the G8 economies.
 This was generally agreed.

-On the more specific issue of sovereign wealth funds there were different ideas.
+On the more specific issue of sovereign wealth funds all agreed the issue was important given the current climate for leaders to endorse and support steady open investment.
+But there were different ideas about what to do.
 One was to use bilateral investment treaties to regulate them.
-All agreed it was important given the current climate for leaders to endorse and support steady open investment.